EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 ## AI-for-Medical-Diagnosis

-This Repository contains a Project done in AI for Medical Diagnosis in Coursera (AI for Medicine Specialization) .
+This Repository contains a Project done on AI for Medical Diagnosis in Coursera (AI for Medicine Specialization) .

 [1.
 Week One](#1)